Last Updated: June 16th, 2026

 2) Inventory Is Expanding at a Controlled Pace

-Virginia’s inventory isn’t likely to explode in 2026, but it doesn’t need to for the market to change.
+Virginia’s inventory has not exploded in 2026, but it does not need to for the market to change.
 Even a gradual increase in listings can shift power dynamics because buyers finally have the ability to compare options.

 - Homeowners adjusting to higher borrowing costs and accepting that the 3% rate era isn’t returning soon